Baking Diary – log 18 – 26.11.2012

 In the next post, I will write the last part in this Butter Cake series, to compare between the Creaming and Two-Stage Method, see them side by side to find the differences in results, as well as what is the condition and how to converted between these two wonderful method.

-Big bonus: these methods will be both demonstrated in real-time using Mr. Bear All-Time Top 1 dessert: My Yellow Butter Cake recipe.
-I assure you with one fact that I never fail to impress my guy with this cake, so do come back for more!
+Big bonus: these methods will be both demonstrated in real-time using my favorite Yellow Butter Cake recipe. 🙂 I assure you with one fact that I never fail to impress with this cake, so do come back for more!

 Have a nice and productive week in the kitchen!